chandankumarmandal/chandan/README.md

 # chandan
-student attendance management system can be used to record student attendance and can get the attendance report you can use it for education purpose,and update as per ur requirement. you can get the username and password in the database
+student attendance management system can be used to record student attendance and can get the attendance report you can use it for educational purpose,and update as per ur requirement. you can get the username and password in the database

 Project Name : Student attendance  Management System